Audra Mari: Pageantry

 Mari represented the state of North Dakota on July 16, 2011, at Atlantis Paradise Island in Nassau, Bahamas where she placed 1st runner-up.
 Three years later she won the Miss North Dakota USA 2014 title.
 In the Miss USA 2014 pageant held in Baton Rouge, Louisiana, she again placed 1st runner-up.
 This was the highest placement for a contestant from North Dakota.

 On July 8, 2016, Mari was crowned Miss World America 2016 at National Harbor in Washington, D.C.
 She represented the United States at the Miss World 2016 pageant on December 18, 2016, where she placed 6th.
 Because Mari was the highest placing Miss World contestant from the Americas, she was awarded the title of Miss World Americas 2016.

 Modeling and television

 At age 20, Mari moved to Miami to pursue a modeling career.
 Her credits include gracing the cover of Ocean Drive Swimsuit issue and appearing in numerous H&M ads.
 Mari segued into hosting a television show on the Welcome Channel and in 2021, a local travel show for InForum online media.

 Personal life

 Mari began dating actor Josh Duhamel in late 2018.
 They announced their engagement on January 8, 2022, and married on September 10, 2022.

 On September 11, 2023, they announced that they were expecting a baby.
 Their son Shepherd Lawrence was born on January 11, 2024.
+On May 16, 2026, their daughter Rocca de Leon was born.